hnanacc/sprint/README.md

 - A new way of navigating between files.
 It's called the SELECTOR.
 - Automatically detects languages from the file name and adjusts the environment accordingly.
 - Optional RERUN button to execute code without comiling again and again.
+- Inbuilt terminal support
 - Format and Lint code on demand.
-- Custom IO mode for experimenting with your code and single tasks.
+- Custom IO mode for experimenting with your code and running single tasks.
 - Testcase mode for adding, comparing and running multiple testcases with one click.
+Options to save and load testcases.
 - Colored chips that show your execution result in a single glance.
 - Improved notification system to keep track of events and tasks.
 - Awesome UI customisations to fit your taste.